 Organization-Great Lakes Dredge & Dock Corporation and its subsidiaries (the "Company" or "Great Lakes") are in the business of marine construction, primarily dredging.
-The Company's primary customers are domestic and foreign government agencies, as well as private entities.
+The Company is the largest provider of dredging services in the United States.
+In addition, the Company has a long history of performing significant international projects.
+The mobility of the Company's fleet enables the Company to move equipment in response to changes in demand for dredging services